Active calorie burn and total burn are distinctly different. You'll find the difference between the two described below.

 Active calorie burn is an estimate of the calories you burn over the course of the day through exercise or other activity.
 It captures the calories you've burned while walking, training, or partaking in other physical activities.

-If you’re looking to boost your Activity levels in general, or achieve higher fitness goals, monitoring active calorie burn by paying attention to your Activity Goal Progress may help.
+If you’re looking to boost your activity levels in general, or achieve higher fitness goals, monitoring active calorie burn by paying attention to your Activity Goal Progress can help.
 When this numerator is higher, it means you’ve engaged in more intentional movement and activity.
-Paying attention to the days when your active calorie burn is higher can also help you recognize the need for additional recovery time and proper refueling through nutrition and hydration.
+Paying attention to days when your active calorie burn is higher can also help you recognize the need for additional recovery time and refueling through proper nutrition and hydration.

 Total burn can be found on your Activity tab, above your step count.

 Keep in mind that if you don’t wear your ring while exercising or engaging in physical activity, your active calorie burn may be slightly off.
-This is why we recommend manually adding workouts or importing your workouts from Apple Health or Google Fit to ensure that your active calorie burn is reflective of the efforts you’ve put forth (if you decide to not wear your ring while partaking in specific physical activities).
+This is why we recommend manually adding workouts or importing your workouts from third-party apps to ensure that your active calorie burn is reflective of the efforts you’ve put forth (if you decide to not wear your ring while partaking in specific physical activities).